bread-studios/Interactive-Physics-Simulation/README.md

 - RIGHT MOUSE BUTTON - Hold and move the mouse to look around

-- LEFT ALT + RIGHT MOUSE BUTTON - Hold and move the mouse to tilt the camera
+- LEFT ALT + RIGHT MOUSE BUTTON - Hold and move the mouse to tilt the camera (will reset itself upon movement of the camera or camera angle).

 -----------------------